-- 11.1 The adult social care services in Medway are currently undergoing transformation and modernisation.
-Medway Council tries to enable people to live as independently as possible.
+- 11.1 Medway Council tries to enable people to live as independently as possible.
 Adults (over the age of 18 years) for whom the Council can provide services will fall into one or more of the following categories: older people; people with learning disabilities; people who are blind or partially sighted; people who are deaf or hard of hearing people with other physical disabilities; people with mental health problems; and others adults who may be vulnerable due to their personal circumstances or lifestyle. - 11.2 The council provides a wide range of services to meet the needs of people in the community who are eligible to receive them.
 These services include: community care; residential care and nursing home places; respite care; day care; occupational therapy assessments and supplying aids and adaptations; protecting vulnerable adults; and support at home.
 Services provided are based on an individuals need; anything that enables that individual to function, be safe and be well. - 11.3 Based on the level of resources, Medway operates on the top 2 levels of the eligibility threshold; critical (risks that threaten life if action is not taken) and substantial (risks that represent a severe threat to health and well-being if action is not taken.
 Medway does also look at options for moderate and low risk cases - 11.4 Medway Council provides some residential accommodation and associated services directly, while other services are purchased directly from the independent or voluntary sector.